Start Printed Page 25721

 U.S.C.
 United States Code

-This rule establishes a safety zone from 8:45 p.m. to 10:15 p.m. on July 4, 2019.
-The safety zone will cover certain navigable waters within 500 yards of the fireworks barge located at River Front Park on the Cooper River in North Charleston, SC.
+The COTP proposes to establish a temporary safety zone from 8:45 p.m. to 10:15 p.m. on July 4, 2019.
+The safety zone would cover all navigable waters within 500 yards of the fireworks barge located at River Front Park on the Cooper River in North Charleston, SC.
 The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 9 p.m. to 10 p.m. fireworks display.
-No vessel or person will be permitted to enter, transit through, anchor in or remain within the safety zone without obtaining permission from the COTP or a designated representative.
-If authorization to enter, transit through, anchor in, or remain within the safety zone is granted by the COTP or a designated representative, all persons and vessels receiving such authorization must comply with the instructions of the COTP or a designated representative.
-The Coast Guard will provide notice of the safety zone by Local Notice to Mariners, Broadcast Notice to Mariners, or by on-scene designated representatives.
+No vessel or person would be permitted to enter, transit through, anchor in, or remain within the safety zone without obtaining permission from the COTP or a designated representative.
+The Coast Guard will provide notice of the safety zone by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene designated representatives.
+The proposed regulatory text appears at the end of this document.

 A. Regulatory Planning and Review

-This regulatory action determination is based on the size, location, duration, and time-of-day of the safety zone.
-The safety zone will only be enforced for an hour and a half, and although persons and vessels may not enter, transit through, anchor in, or remain within the safety zone without authorization from the Captain of the Port Charleston or a designated representative, vessel traffic will be able to safely operate in the surrounding area during the enforcement period and the rule would allow vessels to seek permission to enter the zone.
-Moreover, the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners and Broadcast Notice to Mariners via VHF-FM marine channel 16.
+The economic impact of this rule is not significant for the following reasons: (1) The safety zone will only be enforced for an hour and a half; (2) although persons and vessels may not enter, transit through, anchor in, or remain within the safety zone without authorization from the Captain of the Port Charleston or a designated representative, they may operate in the surrounding area during the enforcement period; and (3) the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners and Broadcast Notice to Mariners.

 B. Impact on Small Entities